mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 brought to the negotiating table and pacified.
-This event was celebrated by the reestablishment of the Solomani Guard Regiment on Capital.
+This event was celebrated by the reestablishment of the Solomani Guard Regiment on [[Capital]].
 Paulo wanted his time as Emperor to be remembered as another glorious period of peace and economic growth.
 Any problems that came up were handled as efficiently as possible and without fanfare.

-Paulo’s wife Elbet gave birth to their first child, Strephon Aella Alkhalikoi, in 1049.
+Paulo's wife Elbet gave birth to their first child, Strephon Aella Alkhalikoi, in 1049.
 At the age of 58, Paulo was old for a first-time parent but he was far from a doting one.
 Strephon was the heir that the Imperium demanded but he meant little else to his father.
-Strephon’s sister, Lydia, was born three years later in 1052 and was equally neglected.
+Strephon's sister, Lydia, was born three years later in 1052 and was equally neglected.
 Unfortunately, Empress Elbet died under mysterious circumstances in 1053, leaving her two toddlers motherless.
-Paulo’s brother, James, was implicated in Elbet’s death but committed suicide within the year, before he could be properly tried for his involvement.
+Paulo's brother, James, was implicated in Elbet's death but committed suicide within the year, before he could be properly tried for his involvement.
 With their mother dead and their father indisposed with the burdens of